FAQ'S

 Park ranger and field stations on the other hand, are usually non-existent or in a sad state of disrepair in some of our countries.
 So accommodations are marginal at best.
 In such cases we camp in the backwoods.

-We eat primarily dehydrated home-made food.
-We also eat store-bought, pre-packaged meals, and when we stay in remote villages we try to buy food from the locals because it adds a fresh variety to our menu and contributes to their economy.
+In the jungle eat primarily imported freeze-dried meals for breakfast and dinner.
+You bring your own lunch and snacks.
+In remote villages we try to include food from the locals because it adds a fresh variety to our menu and contributes to their economy.

 If you are a vegetarian or have other dietary restrictions we kindly ask that you let us know right away.
-Depending on the trek and the circumstances we might have some wiggle room to work with in some cases, whereas in others we might not be able to accommodate special diets, in which case we would ask those participants to bring their own food.
+Depending on the trek and the circumstances, we might have some wiggle room to provide you with a menu, whereas in other instances we might not be able to accommodate special diets, in which case we would ask those participants to bring their own food.

 If we spot a wild animal on our journey, we can assure you that we will stop to have a look and even take a few photos.
 But we won’t actively look for wildlife, and it could very well happen that we don’t see a single animal on the entire trip.
 That’s because trekking and wildlife watching are activities that don’t mix well, specially in the tropical jungle.
 When you’re trekking you need to reach a specific destination in a certain number of hours.
 Whereas when you’re looking for wildlife you have to be very slow, quiet, and patient.
 We specialize in the former.
 There are a number of tour operators that specialize in wildlife watching.
 We can email you a few recommendations.